Cyrillic Extended-D

-Cyrillic Extended-D is a Unicode block containing superscript and subscript Cyrillic characters used in Cyrillic-based phonetic transcription.
+Cyrillic Extended-D is a Unicode block containing superscript and subscript Cyrillic characters used in Cyrillic-based phonetic transcription, as well as a combining character.
 The block contains the first Cyrillic characters defined outside of the Basic Multilingual Plane (BMP).

 Block

 History

 The following Unicode-related documents record the purpose and process of defining specific characters in the Cyrillic Extended-D block: